digital-societies-institute/digital-societies-institute/index.md

 intro_subtext: "*.The Digital Societies Institute is a **non-profit digital organization** that aims to **promote the development of digital cities** and to **support the creation of a digital society**."
 ---

-# Think Tank for
+# Think Tank for New Societies

-# New Digital Societies

 developed using new technologies like **artificial intelligence**, **distributed ledger**,